fershad/fershad.com/src/writing/reflections-tpac-2025.md

 ---
 title: Reflections on TPAC 2025
 published: 2025-11-23
+summary: A look back at my first TPAC.
+TL;DR A 10 out of 10 experience.
 ---

 Earlier this month, I had the pleasure of attending the W3C's annual TPAC meeting.